contactlab/contacthub-sdk-nodejs/README.md

 This library requires Node.js v4 or later.

 All async operations return a `Promise`.
-Callback-style is not supported.

-[Flow](http://flowtype.org) type annotations are present throughout the library and should be automatically detected if you add `// @flow` to the files where you import this library.
+[Flow](http://flowtype.org) type annotations are used throughout the library and can be leveraged if you use Flow in a project which depends on this library.

 ## Quick start